Muhammedali-Azimov/Muhammedali-Azimov/README.md

 ## 💬 Developer Philosophy

 > _"If your code needs a comment to explain what it does, rewrite it.
 If it needs a comment to explain **why** it does it, write the comment."_
-> – Also me: “Don’t ship it if you wouldn’t debug it.”

 ---